Aug 1, 2019 | Customer Service | Reading Time: 5 minutes

 Also, your team benefits from not having to deal with repetitive cases.
 Consequently, the stress is reduced and agents have more time to solve complex problems.
 That is why having SSTs may improve the staff’s workflow and efficiency.

-Now that you know why self-service is essential, let’s unravel the three ingredients required for a good customer experience.
+Now that you know why self-service is essential, let’s unravel the three ingredients required for a exceptional customer experience.

 Rule Number 1: speed